top of page

 General considerations

-Charging bays should be signed and marked prominently on the ground to allow vehicles to park close to the charging point, and prevent the stretching of charging cables.
-The length of charging cables should be sufficient to allow their use with the intended equipment without risk of damage.
+• Charging bays should be signed and marked prominently on the ground to allow vehicles to park close to the charging point and prevent the stretching of charging cables.
+The length of charging cables should be sufficient to enable their use with the intended equipment without risk of damage.

-Charging points for electric road vehicles operated by a company, together with those provided for visitors’ transport, should normally be located outside the premises.
+• Charging points for electric road vehicles operated by a company, together with those provided for visitors’ transport, should typically be located outside the premises.

 Electrical provisions